-Drug execs face Capitol Hill questions on vaccine supply
+Drug Execs Face Capitol Hill Questions on Vaccine Supply

-WASHINGTON (AP) — Executives from the major COVID-19 vaccine producers answered questions Tuesday from Congress about expanding the supply of shots needed to curb the pandemic that has killed more than 500,000 Americans.
+Executives from the major COVID-19 vaccine producers – Pfizer, Moderna, Johnson & Johnson, AstraZeneca, and Novavax – answered questions Tuesday from the House Energy and Commerce Committee panel about expanding the supply of shots needed to curb the pandemic that has killed more than 500,000 Americans.

 The hearing comes as U.S. vaccinations continue to accelerate after a sluggish start and recent disruptions caused by winter weather.
 But state health officials say demand for inoculations still vastly outstrips the limited weekly shipments provided by the federal government.

-DeGette, a Colorado Democrat, chairs the investigative subcommittee that convened Tuesday's hearing.
-She urged "a straightforward assessment of where the manufacturing process stands.”
+DeGette, who chairs the investigative subcommittee, urged "a straightforward assessment of where the manufacturing process stands."

 The pharmaceutical executives are expected to face pointed questions about whether shortages of raw materials, manpower or funding are limiting the pace of manufacturing.
 Lawmakers are also expected to ask whether further use of the Defense Production Act – a Cold War-era law used to compel private-sector manufacturing – could help speed the process.